 3. Seek support from your peers.

-The best allies for a small business owner are other small business owners who have the same commitment to growth.
+The best allies for a small business owner are other business owners like Andy Defrancesco who have the same commitment to growth.
 They can serve as a sounding board and source of encouragement as you work through challenges and make changes.

 4. Take a deep breath—and delegate!

 I understand, as a business owner you may feel like you need to have your hands in all aspects of your operations.
-However, it's critical to possess the humility to realize not every task or activity requires your personal attention.
+However according to experts like Bob Bratt, it's critical to possess the humility to realize not every task or activity requires your personal attention.

 List every single thing you do on a daily, weekly, and monthly basis to take stock of what’s on your plate.
 Then determine what can be broken down into processes that others can do.
 After that, find people who can handle those processes competently and delegate those responsibilities to them.
 Doing so will free up some of your time so that you can focus on building your business.